Application of one-step method to parameter estimation in ODE models

 \subsection{Nitrogene oxide reaction}

 The system

 describes the reversible homogeneous gas phase reaction of nitrogene oxide,

-The forward reaction is the third order, while the reverse reaction is the second order.
-Time in \eqref{gas} is measured in minutes and the variable $x(t)$ models pressure fall at time $t.$ For additional chemical background see \cite{bodenstein}.
+For additional chemical background see \cite{bodenstein}.
 Based on the experimental data from Table 39 in \cite{bodenstein}, parameters of equation \eqref{gas} were estimated via different methods in \cite{bellman1967quasilinearization}; \cite{van1975nonlinear}, see pp.\ 18--19; \cite{esposito2000global}, Section 7.4; \cite{kim2010estimation}, Section 3.1; \cite{tjoa1991simultaneous}, Problem 6 on p.\ 381; and \cite{varah1982spline}, see pp.\ 37--38.
 The results obtained in these papers are summarised in Table \ref{table1}.\footnote{Note that \cite{varah1982spline} gives five different parameter estimates corresponding to different values of the smoothing parameter used in his method.
 Of these estimates we report only the first pair and refer to Table 4 in \cite{varah1982spline} for the remaining ones.
 Note also that \cite{esposito2000global} use two approaches (collocation method and integration method in their terminology) and with the second of them identify another local solution to the problem, namely $\theta_1=0.1306\times 10^{-2},\theta_2=0.90393$ (see Table 11 in \cite{esposito2000global}), which we did not report in Table \ref{table1}.} We also remark that this problem is one of the six test problems in parameter estimation for ordinary differential equations that were included in \cite{floudas1999handbook}.